 Supporting colleagues with disabilities, connecting with people of a similar interest and background and helping colleagues to reach their full potential.

 Disability at Tesco was founded to help inspire and enable all colleagues with disabilities in their lives.
-We are a proud Disability Confident employer (Level 2).
+We are a proud Disability Confident leader (Level 3).
 We offer activities to get the right people for our business and have programmes in place to attract, develop and retain disabled talent.

 • Every decision we make at Tesco should consider those with a disability - whether a colleague or customer